noahehall/theBookOfNoah/0current/scripting.md

   - when `uid` !==  `euid`
     1. no startup files are read

+## how to use alias and unalias effectively

+## using the directry stack effectively
+  - generally you should be using `pushd` and `popd` over `cd` just for the fact that you can easily see all the directories you've visited via `dirs`

+  - related vars
+    - `PWD` prints the working directory
+    - `dirs` prints all the directories in the stack, dependent on using `pushd` and `popd`
+    - echo `DIRSTACK` prints the current working directoy ?

+  - related programs
+    - `pushd` cds to and adds the path to the dirstack
+    - `popd` removes the last directory from the dirstack and cds into it
+    -

 ## workflows & programs related to variables, shell arguments, etc
   - see a variables value `echo $NAME`